ias1501/Speech-To-Sign-Language-Translator-For-Hearing-Impaired/README.md

 **Sign language is a visual language that is used by deaf people as their mother tongue.
 Unlike acoustically conveyed sound patterns, sign language uses body language and manual communication to fluidly convey the thoughts of a person.
 Due to considerable time required in learning the Sign Language,  it becomes difficult to communicate with these specially abled people, and thus creates a communication gap.**

+##ProblemStatement
+Dumb people use hand signs to communicate, hence normal people face problem in recognizing their language by signs made.
+Hence there is a need of the systems which recognizes the different signs and conveys the information to the normal people.

 ## Objective
 **This Audio to Sign Language converter aims at :**
 - Providing information access and services to deaf people in Indian sign language.